Do You Need Cybersecurity Insurance?

-The core issue is that as cybercrime becomes more common and more damaging, insurers will become more aggressive in finding ways to deny coverage.
+The core issue is that as cybercrime becomes more common and damaging, insurers will become more aggressive in finding ways to deny coverage.
 It’s in the interest of their business to pay out as little as rarely as possible, which means the policies will tend to rely on a series of complicated clauses and requirements that covered parties have to comply with.

-A key example of this is when Mondelez International was denied coverage for the $100 million of damage they incurred from the NotPetya attack.
+A key example is when Mondelez International was denied coverage for the $100 million of damage they incurred from the NotPetya attack.
 Their insurer, Zurich Insurance, cited the obscure “war exclusion” clause, claiming that Mondelez was a victim of a cyberwar.